jlonchampt/Getting-and-cleaning-data/CodeBook.md

 - f_BodyBodyGyroMag_std : Standard deviation of frequency of magnitude of body gyroscope measurement
 - f_BodyBodyGyroJerkMag_mean : Mean frequency of magnitude of body gyroscope jerk measurement
 - f_BodyBodyGyroJerkMag_std  :  Standard deviation frequency of magnitude of body gyroscope jerk measurement

-The time variables are expressed in seconds, the frequency variables are expressed in Hertz.